Koshinski Asset Management Inc. Purchases New Holdings in Advanced Micro Devices, Inc. (NASDAQ:AMD)

 Koshinski Asset Management Inc. purchased a new stake in shares of Advanced Micro Devices, Inc. (NASDAQ:AMD – Get Rating) in the 4th quarter, Holdings Channel reports.
 The fund purchased 4,899 shares of the semiconductor manufacturer’s stock, valued at approximately $317,000.

-Several other large investors have also recently bought and sold shares of the stock.
-Oak Harvest Investment Services boosted its position in Advanced Micro Devices by 2.7% during the fourth quarter.
-Oak Harvest Investment Services now owns 39,669 shares of the semiconductor manufacturer’s stock valued at $2,569,000 after purchasing an additional 1,047 shares during the last quarter.
+Other large investors have also recently bought and sold shares of the company.
+Oak Harvest Investment Services raised its stake in Advanced Micro Devices by 2.7% in the fourth quarter.
+Oak Harvest Investment Services now owns 39,669 shares of the semiconductor manufacturer’s stock valued at $2,569,000 after buying an additional 1,047 shares during the period.
 Schear Investment Advisers LLC bought a new stake in Advanced Micro Devices in the fourth quarter valued at approximately $855,000.
 Osborne Partners Capital Management LLC bought a new stake in Advanced Micro Devices in the fourth quarter valued at approximately $5,990,000.
 Crestwood Capital Management L.P. raised its stake in Advanced Micro Devices by 106.0% in the fourth quarter.
 Crestwood Capital Management L.P. now owns 231,615 shares of the semiconductor manufacturer’s stock valued at $15,002,000 after buying an additional 119,192 shares during the period.
 Finally, Forum Financial Management LP raised its stake in Advanced Micro Devices by 27.5% in the fourth quarter.
 Forum Financial Management LP now owns 22,081 shares of the semiconductor manufacturer’s stock valued at $1,430,000 after buying an additional 4,756 shares during the period.
 67.17% of the stock is owned by institutional investors and hedge funds.

+In related news, EVP Mark D. Papermaster sold 30,000 shares of the business’s stock in a transaction dated Monday, February 6th.
+The stock was sold at an average price of $85.19, for a total value of $2,555,700.00.
+Following the completion of the sale, the executive vice president now directly owns 1,516,945 shares of the company’s stock, valued at approximately $129,228,544.55.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+In related news, EVP Mark D. Papermaster sold 30,000 shares of the business’s stock in a transaction dated Monday, February 6th.
+The stock was sold at an average price of $85.19, for a total value of $2,555,700.00.
+Following the completion of the sale, the executive vice president now directly owns 1,516,945 shares of the company’s stock, valued at approximately $129,228,544.55.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, EVP Devinder Kumar sold 16,265 shares of the business’s stock in a transaction dated Thursday, March 16th.
+The shares were sold at an average price of $94.85, for a total value of $1,542,735.25.
+Following the completion of the sale, the executive vice president now directly owns 555,750 shares of the company’s stock, valued at $52,712,887.50.
+The disclosure for this sale can be found here.
+Insiders sold 79,265 shares of company stock valued at $6,806,775 in the last three months.
+Corporate insiders own 1.00% of the company’s stock.

 Analyst Upgrades and Downgrades

-Advanced Micro Devices (NASDAQ:AMD – Get Rating) last released its quarterly earnings data on Tuesday, January 31st.
-The semiconductor manufacturer reported $0.69 earnings per share for the quarter, beating the consensus estimate of $0.67 by $0.02.
+Advanced Micro Devices (NASDAQ:AMD – Get Rating) last posted its quarterly earnings data on Tuesday, January 31st.
+The semiconductor manufacturer reported $0.69 earnings per share for the quarter, topping the consensus estimate of $0.67 by $0.02.
 Advanced Micro Devices had a return on equity of 8.52% and a net margin of 5.59%.
-The company had revenue of $5.60 billion for the quarter, compared to the consensus estimate of $5.52 billion.
-During the same quarter last year, the business posted $0.83 EPS.
-Advanced Micro Devices’s revenue for the quarter was up 16.0% on a year-over-year basis.
-Equities analysts predict that Advanced Micro Devices, Inc. will post 2.4 EPS for the current fiscal year.
+The firm had revenue of $5.60 billion during the quarter, compared to analyst estimates of $5.52 billion.
+During the same period last year, the company posted $0.83 EPS.
+The business’s quarterly revenue was up 16.0% on a year-over-year basis.
+As a group, equities research analysts expect that Advanced Micro Devices, Inc. will post 2.4 earnings per share for the current year.

 Advanced Micro Devices, Inc engages in the provision of semiconductor businesses.
 It operates through the following segments: Computing & Graphics, and Enterprise, Embedded and Semi-Custom.
 The Computing and Graphics segment includes desktop and notebook processors and chipsets, discrete and integrated graphics processing units, data center and professional GPUs and development services.